 After the “terrible twos” are the magic years – magic for you because your child’s listening skills and learning skills increase dramatically, and magic for them because they are among the most imaginative years your child will ever have.
 But like most parents, you probably wonder a little, if not even worry about your preschooler’s cognitive development.

-There are certain milestones your preschooler to should, but what if he doesn’t?
+There are certain milestones your preschooler should meet, but what if he doesn’t?

 I’ve had five kids of my own kids and taught tons and tons of preschoolers, so I can attest to how different each child is and how each child progresses at their own rate.
 How they all blossom in their own time, and how some children are unique flowers with a bloom a little different from the rest.